cbrnr/python-intro-short/02-Python_Environment/02-Python_Environment.md

 First, go to the *Extensions* section in the left sidebar, search for "Python", and install the official Python extension.

-Second, I recommend that you enable PEP8 style checking.
+Second, I recommend that you enable [PEP8](https://www.python.org/dev/peps/pep-0008/) style checking (more on that later).
 Open the Command Palette (Ctrl&nbsp;+&nbsp;Shift&nbsp;+&nbsp;P on Windows and Linux, ⌘&nbsp;+&nbsp;Shift&nbsp;+&nbsp;P on macOS) and type "linter".
 Click on the entry "Python: Select Linter" and choose "flake8".
 If Visual Studio Code asks if you want to install the flake8 tool, click on "Install" (alternatively, you can always `pip install flake8` at any time).
-If everything worked, Visual Studio Code will now highlight code that does not comply with PEP8, and you should try to fix all of these warnings.

 Getting help
 ------------